 En Banc CA9 Reconciles Intra-Circuit Conflict in Finding that a Family May Constitute a “Particular Social Group”

 CA9 overruled prior decisions that held that a family is not a “particular social group,” finding that the South African petitioners were targeted on account of their family relationship, but remanded the case to the BIA to determine persecution. (

 Thomas v.
 Gonzales

 CA9 Holds that a Child of a Parent Forcibly Sterilized Is Not Automatically Eligible for Asylum

-Court held that a child is not automatically eligible for asylum because the child’s parent was forcibly sterilized.
-The Court also found, however, that the IJ’s determination that the child had not suffered persecution on account of a protected ground was not supported by substantial evidence and remanded the case. (
+Court held that a child is not automatically eligible for asylum because the child’s parent was forcibly sterilized. (

 Zhang v.
 Gonzalez

 CA9 Claims Jurisdiction to Examine Circumstances Causing Late Filing of Asylum Claim When IJ & BIA Fail to Do So